mung3r/MapMarkers/README.txt

 	This plugin outputs a JSON file containing player locations for use with various Minecraft mapping software.

 INSTALLATION
-	1. Put MapMarkers.jar in your plugins folder
+	1. Put MapMarkers.jar in your plugins folder and start minecraft
-	2. Put MapMarkers.yml where craftbukkit.jar is
+	2. Edit config.yml (see below) in your plugins/MapMarkers folder - stop/start server

 SETUP FOR MINECRAFT OVERVIEWER (Courtesy of FlukiestEmperor)
 	0. Perform installation (see above)
-	1. Edit MapMarkers.yml so that markers.json is placed in the same folder as your Minecraft Overviewer output Alternatively don't edit MapMarkers.yml, make a symlink (Linux): ln -s path/to/minecraft/server/bin/world/markers.json path/to/minecraft/map/markers.json
+	1. Edit config.yml so that markers.json is placed in the same folder as your Minecraft Overviewer output Alternatively don't edit config.yml, make a symlink (Linux): ln -s path/to/minecraft/server/bin/world/markers.json path/to/minecraft/map/markers.json
 	2. Put player.png, player.php, and player_markers.js where the overviewer index.html is.
 (Optionally web_assets in your overviewer source directory)
 		If you don't want to use player skins as the markers (requires PHP, allow_url_fopen, and ideally write permissions by your PHP user), copy player_markers_noskin.js and rename it to player_markers.js